-Official labour market statistics give but scanty clues with respect to these questions.
-This evidence will be exploited in chapter 1, framed by the explanation of its background in social security regulations.
-Chapter 2 briefly characterises the data set which was used for more in-depth analysis.
-Chapter 3 explains how the data have been modelled in order to adequately mirror the institutional framework whose impact on transitions from employment to retirement is to be captured.
-As a result of this modelling, the magnitude of unemployment due to early retirement relative to total unemployment can be estimated, and its distribution both in terms of duration and in terms of the age of the persons concerned is described (chapter 4).
-Chapter 5 is devoted to bivariate descriptions of the impact of some company and worker characteristics on the incidence of early retirement, skills level among these.
-In chapter 6, the results derived from the description will be tested for significance and relative impact using logistic regression analysis.
+total unemployment will be estimated, and its distribution both in terms of duration and in terms of the age of the persons concerned will be described (chapter 3).
+Chapter 4 will be devoted to bivariate descriptions of the impact of some company and worker characteristics on the incidence of unemployment of the early retirement type.
+In chapter 5, the results derived from the description will be tested for significance and relative impact using logistic regression analysis.
+Chapter 7 will summarise and discuss our findings.

-With only one exception (Figure 3), the analysis is restricted to West Germany (old Laender) in order to make full use of long-term time series.
+With only one exception (Figure 2), the analysis is restricted to West Germany (old Laender) in order to make full use of long-term time series.